yoember/yoember.github.io/index.md

 {% endraw %}
 ```

-Observers will be called always when the value of the `emailAddress` changes, the computed property only when you use it.
-Open your app in your browser, activate Ember Inspector.
-Click on `/# Routes` section, find the `index` route, in the same line, under `Controller` column, you will see an `>$E` sign, click on it.
+Observers will always be called when the value of the `emailAddress` changes, while the computed property only changes when you go and use that property.
+Open your app in your browser, and activate Ember Inspector.
+Click on `/# Routes` section, find the `index` route, and in the same line, under the `Controller` column, you will see an `>$E` sign; click on it.
 Open the console in Chrome and you will see something like this: `{% raw %}Ember Inspector ($E):  Class {__nextSuper: undefined, __ember_meta__: Object, __ember1442491471913: "ember443"}{% endraw %}`

-If you type the following in the console: `$E.get('actualEmailAddress')`, you should see the above created `console.log` message, that "actualEmailAddress is called".
+If you type the following in the console: `$E.get('actualEmailAddress')`, you should see the `console.log` output message defined above inside "actualEmailAddress".
 You can try out `$E.set('emailAddress', 'example@example.com')` in the console.
 What do you see?

 Please play with the above examples and try to create your own observers and computed properties.